 If you are considering the study of economics as a potential major, we have developed some basic guidelines for you to review and consider.
-Here is an overview of our conception of economics at Lawrence.
 For more on the collegiate economics major more generally, here is some information from the American Economics Association.

 For those of you interested in Business or “Pre-Business”, economics courses might prove to be extremely valuable, but you do not need to major in economics to develop an excellent set of skills that will make you an attractive job candidate — or successful entrepreneur — down the line.
 Your best bet is to discuss your personal and professional interests with a number of different people, and consult with your advisor on curricular and co-curricular choices that will put you in position to meet your goals.

 Students who have satisfied the ECON 100 requirement should consider taking 200-level classes based on their own interests.
-This year we have Public Economics (ECON 271) in the fall if you want to take something right away.
 If you are interested in operationalizing some skills, Quantitative Decision Making (ECON 223) is an Excel-heavy modeling and problem solving course.
 In the winter we will have Decision Theory (ECON 225) and a Latin American Development course (ECON 2XX).
 Spring will feature both Environmental Economics (ECON 280) and Comparative Systems (ECON 215).
 The former is an applied economics course, and the latter is more writing intensive consideration of how societies organize economic activity.

 There are three intermediate theory courses that are offered sequentially each year – ECON 300 Microeconomics in the Fall, ECON 380 Econometrics in the Winter, ECON 320 in the Spring.
 These courses are most effective when taken sequentially in either the sophomore or junior year.
 Freshman should not enroll in these courses.

 Sophomore year is a good time to take ECON 225 Decision Theory.
 This is not a required course, but we strongly recommend it for all majors and minors.
-We will be offereing ECON 223 Quantitative Decision Making….
+We plant to offer ECON 223 Quantitative Decision Making regularly, and this is an excellent chance to help you develop tools to handle, analyze, and present data.

 A typical sequence for a student who comes in as an economics major.